 Students are expected to be able to account the structure, bonding, and spectrochemical properties of transition metal complexes and to name inorganic compounds.
-Students are also expected to be able to explain the fundamental principle and application of solid-surface modification and its evaluation.
+Students are also expected to be able to explain the fundamental principles and applications of solid-surface modification and its evaluation.